Troubleshooting Jobs¶

 ,LD_LIBRARY_PATH

-, modules, or aliases that may impact your shell. - Check if you are charging to correct account (
+), modules, or aliases that may impact your shell. - Check if you are charging to a correct account (

 -A <Account>

 ).
-If you are not sure of your project code you can runiris
+If you are not sure of your project name, you can runiris

-or login to https://iris.nersc.gov/ - Check if you have negative balance for your project, if so please contact your project PI.
+or log in to Iris. - Check if you have a negative balance for your project.
+If so, please contact your project PI.
 You can run

 iris

-to see your project details. - Check your file system quota using
+to see your project details. - Check your file system quotas using

 showquota

-, if your account exceeds quota limit you won't be able to submit jobs.
+.
+If your account exceeds a quota limit, you won't be able to submit jobs.

 - Output of